-- 3. If the creditor is the seller of the property -i.e., the debt was purchase money debt the revenue ruling implies that the holding might be different. - •What do you think should be the result in such a case? - •No doi income, but a reduction of basis? - •A purchase price (and basis) reduction if taxpayer is solvent? - •See Reg. § 1.1001-2(c), Example 7 (which the IRS cites in connection with its discussion of Tufts). - 4.
-To what extent should taxpayer take into account nonrecourse debt in determining whether he/she/it is insolvent for purposes of applying § 108?
+•We've asked about this before. - 3.
+If the creditor is the seller of the property -i.e., the debt was purchase money debt the revenue ruling implies that the holding might be different. - •What do you think should be the result in such a case? - •No doi income, but a reduction of basis? - •A purchase price (and basis) reduction if taxpayer is solvent? - •No doi income, and amount of debt included in debtor's "amount realized" as in Tufts? - •See Reg. § 1.1001-2(c), Example 7 (which the IRS cites in connection with its discussion of Tufts). - 4.
+To what extent should taxpayer take account of nonrecourse debt in determining whether he is insolvent for purposes of applying § 108?
 In Rev. Rul.
-92-53, the IRS stated that the amount by which a nonrecourse debt exceeds the fair market value of the property securing the debt is taken into account in determining whether, and to what extent, a taxpayer is insolvent within the meaning of § 108(d)(3) of the Code, but only to the extent that the excess nonrecourse debt is discharged.
+92-53, 1992-2 C.B.
+48, the IRS stated that the amount by which a nonrecourse debt exceeds the fair market value of the property securing the debt is taken into account in determining whether, and to what extent, a taxpayer is insolvent within the meaning of § 108(d)(3) of the Code, but only to the extent that the excess nonrecourse debt is discharged.